CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Running scripts

-So far we’ve seen how expressions can be evaluated when using the NodeJS REPL.
+So far we’ve seen how expressions can be evaluated when using the Node REPL.
 The Node REPL is a very useful tool for evaluating expressions quickly.
 However, most of the time, we need to write more complex programs that consist of many lines.
 So we need to write our program in a file.
-Instead of using the Node REPL, we can use NodeJS to execute the instructions in a file.
+Instead of using the Node REPL, we can use Node to execute the instructions in a file.

 We can use the node command to run a JavaScript file.
 A JavaScript file ends with `.js` - this is known as the file extension.